 American Society of Ocularists

 The International Children's Anophthalmia Network is a support group made up of families and professionals, and is great resource for parents to learn more about anophthalmia and/or microphthalmia.
-They hold an annual conference every year in different cities, which involves a free clinic, speaking sessions, and networking opportunites for families.
+They hold an annual conference every year in different cities, which involves a free clinic, speaking sessions, and networking opportunities for families.
 J. Kelley Associates participated in the 2015 ICAN conference, which was held in Philadelphia, Pa.